krishnendu2909/slippagelab/README.md

 # SlippageLab - SEBI-Compliant Educational Slippage Simulator

-A production-grade Next.js 13 educational tool for exploring slippage impacts in algorithmic trading.
+An educational tool for exploring slippage impacts in algorithmic trading.
 Built for fintech professionals and retail traders to understand how execution speed affects trading returns.

 ## 🎯 Overview

 SlippageLab helps traders transition from manual to algorithmic execution by demonstrating the financial impact of slippage.
-Based on 2025 AlgoBulls research showing 1-1.5 Rp/lot delays in manual execution costing 5-10% returns.

 ### Key Features

 - **Interactive Slippage Simulator**: Adjust execution speed and see real-time P&L impact
 - **Educational Focus**: SEBI-compliant tool with no investment advice
 - **Real Market Data**: Based on Jan-Mar 2025 NSE trading patterns
-- **Professional UI**: Exact Nubra.io design system implementation
 - **Comprehensive Analysis**: PDF export with detailed insights

 ## 🚀 Quick Start